 Ben & Jerry’s is known not only for its delicious ice cream; it also shows great concern for social justice.
 The company was founded in 1978 by Ben Cohen and Jerry Greenfield, who made activism a central part of its identity.
 Be it climate change issues or racial equality, Ben & Jerry’s makes sure to voice its opinion loud and clear regarding important causes.

-- Emotional Connection: The brand connects with the audience on a to make matters more complex level by aligning itself with social issues that matter to its customers.
+- Emotional Connection: The brand connects with the audience on a further level by aligning itself with social issues that matter to its customers.

-- Transparency: Ben & Jerry’s is open about the ingredients it uses and its Fairtrade practices, to make matters more complex lifting its credibility.
+- Transparency: Ben & Jerry’s is open about the ingredients it uses and its Fairtrade practices, further lifting its credibility.

-- Bold Video marketing: From their “Save Our Swirled” campaign on climate change to their “Justice Remix’d” ice cream helping or assisting racial equality, Ben & Jerry’s knows how to use its product names and campaigns to tell powerful stories.
+- Bold Storytelling: From their “Save Our Swirled” campaign on climate change to their “Justice Remix’d” ice cream supporting racial equality, Ben & Jerry’s knows how to use its product names and campaigns to tell powerful stories.

-Ben Cohen has always believed in real meaning from staying true to the company’s mission.
+Ben Cohen has always believed in the importance of staying true to the company’s mission.
 He once said, “Business has a responsibility to give back to the community.”
-This commitment to corporate activism, merged with a memorable product, has cemented Ben & Jerry’s as an famous brand that rises above the ice cream industry.
+This commitment to corporate activism, combined with a great product, has cemented Ben & Jerry’s as an iconic brand that transcends the ice cream industry.

-Trading Joe’s has cultivated an incredibly loyal customer base without long-established and accepted advertising.
-Their central approach was creating a distinctive shopping experience for their store shoppers.
-The grocery chain has a custom-made, friendly vibe and focuses on customer service, organic products at affordable prices, and private label goods.
+Trading Joe’s has cultivated an incredibly loyal customer base without traditional advertising.
+Their pivotal strategy was creating a unique shopping experience for their store shoppers.
+The grocery chain has a quirky, friendly vibe and focuses on customer service, organic products at affordable prices, and private label goods.

 - Customer Experience: The Trader Joe’s stores have a local market feel, offer a warm atmosphere, and carry a variety of truly one-off products.